rickosborne/skyline/story/connection/120-jupi-adri.md

 > Utaru have long since learned to give them a wide berth, and to set up strong defenses against the random roaming packs.
 >
 > Something new is happening in the villages along the Southtap, the river generally considered the southernmost boundary of the lands tamed by the Utaru.
-> One fishing village on the Sunrise River is now empty — no one knows where the villagers went.
+> One fishing village is now empty — no one knows where the people went.
 > A farming village saw its occupants become paranoid, closing off their walls and refusing to leave or allow entry, starving while their fields went untended.
 > A third has seen mysterious disappearances of its young men and women, following uncharacteristic acts of aggression and violence.
 > A fourth has seen strange new fruits and vegetables sprout on the edges of their fields, not planted by any farmer.